 Using the Zip File

-• Microsoft .NET Framework v4.7.2 or above
+• Microsoft .NET Framework v4.8.0 or above is required

 • SQL Server